 Before applying the 2nd coat of boot polish make sure the first coat is dry and not tacky at all.
 If it is not dry and still tacky after 6 hours, use pre-cleaner thinner and rags to re-scrub the tacky areas.
 Dry leather luster will not be removed.

-Step4: Apply Final Coat of Leather Luster
+Step4: Apply the Final Coat of Leather Luster

 Now make sure that all the surfaces are smoother on the boot because the smoother the surface, the higher the sign.
-Now, it’s time to apply the final coat of the polish.
+Now, it’s time to apply the final coat of polish.

 It is recommended to use Polish applicators because they have a fine edge and are less messy than the in-can applicator.
 You must perform this act slowly and smoothly to reduce bubbles and you can eliminate the bubbles by gently blowing on them.

 Final result: Now you may have achieved the desired gloss if not, apply another coat of leather luster until you achieve it.
-If you have any questions or doubts on how to use leather luster on boots then feel free to ask me in the comment section.
+If you have any questions or doubts about how to use leather luster on boots then feel free to ask me in the comment section.